microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

     * Azure Resource Group
     * On-premises Resource Group

-3. User runs the ARM template for the resources in the Azure Resource Group.
-The ARM template will create
+3. User deploys the ARM template for the resources in the Azure Resource Group.
+The ARM template will create:

     * Azure SQL server and a SQL database